Former Thomas Cook boss defends record, pay after firm's collapse

-LONDON, Oct 15 (Reuters) - The former chief executive of bankrupt travel firm Thomas Cook said on Tuesday he understood public anger over his pay but defended his record, saying he had worked tirelessly to try to save the company.
+LONDON, Oct 15 (Reuters) - The former chief executive of bankrupt travel firm Thomas Cook on Tuesday said he understood public anger over his pay but defended his record, saying he had worked tirelessly to try and save the company.

-Thomas Cook, the world's oldest travel firm, collapsed last month, stranding over a hundred thousand passengers.
+Thomas Cook collapsed last month, stranding over a hundred thousand passengers as its UK business went into liquidation.

-Appearing before a British parliamentary committee, Peter Fankhauser apologised again to customers, staff and suppliers, but did not say if he would hand back any of his pay.
+Appearing before a British parliamentary committee, Peter Fankhauser again apologised to customers, staff and suppliers for the firm's collapse but did not say if he would hand back any of his pay.

-Asked about his salary, which totalled 1.02 million pounds ($1.29 million) in 2018 including pension and benefits, Fankhauser said he did not set his own pay or decide any bonus.
+Asked about his salary, Fankhauser said he did not set his own pay or decide his bonus.

+"I fully understand the sentiment in the public," he told the committee.

 The firm collapsed after it became unable to service its debts and failed to convince banks to back a rescue plan in the face of changing customer habits and intense competition from low-cost airlines and internet companies.